-Script Unit (ongoing) - Hiragana, Katakana, Kanji and Romaji: Students will revise Hiragana in the first term and be introduced to Katakana and progress using both scripts with the support of a Hiragana Chart as needed.
-Some key Kanji will be introduced, and students will become more confident in discriminating appropriately between the three scripts in written communication.
-This unit will be important for success in all other units as students will develop a solid foundation for literacy in Japanese.
+Reading and Writing Unit (ongoing) - Hiragana, Katakana, Kanji and Romaji: Students will be learning Hiragana throughout the first term.
+They will develop their fluency throughout the semester.
+Students will also be introduced to some Katakana and Kanji and how to discriminate appropriately between the three scripts in written communication.
+This unit will be important for success for all other units as students will begin setting the foundations for literacy in Japanese.